juanrubio/juanrubio.github.io/aboutme.md

 Welcome to my site.

-My name is Juan A. Rubio and I am a Software Consultant specialised in C and C++ development.
+My name is Juan A. Rubio and I am an experienced Software Consultant specialised in C and C++ development.
 Over the years I have worked in telecommunications, mobile and embedded software development environments.
 I am a passionate Open Source advocate and Linux enthusiast.
-Next to my love for telecomms and Linux, one area of keen interest for me is multimedia frameworks and audio/video hardware-acceleration APIs.
+Next to my love for telecomms and Linux, another area of keen interest for me is multimedia frameworks and audio/video hardware-accelerated APIs.

 I live in the UK and I work as a Software Consultant through my own company, [Aratelia Limited](http://aratelia.com/).
 In the past I have worked for